 Foods to avoid after wisdom teeth removal

-While some foods can promote healing after tooth extraction, others can interfere with it.
-Therefore, you should avoid eating these foods to ensure a speedy recovery.
+Just as some foods can promote healing after a tooth extraction, others can interfere with it.
+It’s best to avoid eating these foods to ensure a speedy recovery.

-First things first, avoid eating anything that is hard or sticky like sweets.
-These foods need to be chewed and may become lodged in your wound and prevent it from healing.
-This can also increase the risk of infection.
+First things first, avoid eating anything hard or sticky, such as candy.
+Foods that require considerable chewing may become lodged in the wound and prevent it from healing.
+This can also increase your risk of infection.

-Are you looking for a trusted dental clinic for your wisdom tooth extraction?
-At Clinique Dentaire 1935, we offer you unparalleled service and advice for a successful recovery.
+If you’re looking for a trusted dental clinic for your wisdom tooth extraction, the team of dentists at Clinique Dentaire 1935 in Montreal offers unparalleled oral healthcare services and advice for a successful recovery.

 Contact us today to book an appointment at our Montreal clinic.